TikhonJelvis/website/blog/Haskell-Monads-and-Purity/index.md

 In essence, we move evaluation *below our level of abstraction*.
 Instead of being an omnipresent facet of every line we write, evaluation now happens largely in the background.
 Is it always a perfect abstraction?
 No. We have performance concerns which can sometimes be dire and we have ways to completely break the abstraction (`unsafePerformIO` and friends).
 But does it have to be perfect to be useful?

-I doesn't.
+It doesn't.
 Think of it like garbage collection: GC moved allocating and deallocating memory below our level of abstraction and pushed programming languages ahead.
 At the same time, it has similar pitfalls to non-strictness: performance concerns and similar ways to break the abstraction (`unsafe` blocks, FFI, low-level apis into the GC).
 And yet it's incredibly useful, a net win in a majority of applications.

 To me, at least, this separation is also very useful at a more semantic level: it helps me *think* about code.
 I hold actions and calculations mentally distinct and Haskell adroitly reflects this distinction.
 I tend to organize my code along these lines even in other languages that do not distinguish between the two directly.